MrMystery10-del/AoC_2023/README.md

 ## Puzzle opinion
 ### Puzzle 1
-The first part was pretty easy eventho i never used Kotlin before, the implementation of my ideas in Kotlin were very fast.
+I found Kotlin easy to learn and use, even though it was my first time.
+I could implement my ideas quickly with it.
-The Part 2 was a pain in the ass, because they not mentioned that twone is merged should also be detected as 21 and not just 2 which messed up the redex i used before
+The second part was tricky, though.
+They didn't tell us that twone should count as 21, not just 2.
+That messed up the regex I had before.

 ### Puzzle 2
-Way easier than Day 1, needed to read the first part like 3 times to understand what the puzzle is expecting from me but found the correct solution first try.
-For Part 2 i literally had to change 1 single line and had a working solution because of my object approach which is prob pretty bad because i have no clue how to work with Kotlin efficient but i have a solution and i dont care if its fast or not
+I found Day 2 much simpler than Day 1.
+I had to read the instructions several times to figure out what the puzzle wanted from me, but I got the right answer on my first attempt.
+For Part 2, I only needed to modify one line of code and it worked.
+I used an object-oriented approach, which might not be very efficient in Kotlin, but I don't mind as long as it solves the problem.

 ### Puzzle 3
-The part 1 did take bit time because i didnt thought about when the number is on the end of line, my solution were adding the part-number to the list only when the next symbol is not a digit which well... messed the result up.
+I spent some time on part 1 because I didn't consider the case when the number is at the end of the line.
+My initial solution was to add the part-number to the list only if the next symbol was not a digit, but that didn't work well.
+Part 2 was much easier and I finished it in about 2 minutes.
+I just had to change a few lines of code.
-Overall after fixing it this day was not hard and part 2 i did also completed in like 2 minutes, only some lines need to be changed

 ### Puzzle 4
-Sadly finished this solution one day after the puzzle day.
-My brain wasnt braining, because i had an exam in parallel which messed me up.
-I hate my solution and hate that its 5pm and i still not started with day 5 puzzle in which i also did set me the challenge to finish day 5-8 in Go and i havnt even learned Go yet so everything SUCKS.
-But trust me, im gonna catch up sooner or later :P
+I missed the deadline for this solution by a day.
+I was too distracted by an exam that I had to take.
+I'm not happy with my solution and I feel mad because I haven't started day 5 puzzle yet.
+I also want to learn Go and use it for day 5-8 puzzles, but I don't know anything about it.
+It's a tough situation, but I'm determined to catch up eventually :)

 ### Puzzle 5
-This puzzle did take me a lot of time...
-This puzzle overall wasnt hard and i did solved part 1, but when it came to part 2, oh boyy...
-It was easy and i had a working solution first try but i just didnt knew it was the correct solution, it did work for the example input but not for the main input.
-The issue was that it somehow had the correct result + 1 which was of course wrong when i did submit.
-So the solution was just to add -1 and everything is working now.
-I still dont know why but it is how it is and did cost me around 5 hours starring on my screen and not understanding what is wrong with this brute-force approach
+I spent a lot of time on this puzzle...
+It wasn't too hard and I solved part 1 easily, but part 2 was a different story.
+I had a solution that worked on the example input, but it failed on the main input.
+The problem was that it gave me the right answer plus one, which was obviously wrong.
+I don't know why that happened, but I fixed it by subtracting one from the result.
+That took me about five hours of staring at my screen and wondering what was wrong with my brute-force approach.

 ### Puzzle 6
-It was so freaking easy, it did take me literally around 10 minutes for both parts i wonder why that wasnt day 1
+I breezed through the whole thing in no time, just 10 minutes for both parts.
+It felt like a piece of cake, maybe it should have been the first day's challenge.

 ### Puzzle 7
-This puzzle was long.... not hard but long... pretty time consuming.
-Also did somehow miss read and thought that a joker in part 2 does have the value of 2 and not weaker than 2 which did cost me bit of frustration time.
+This puzzle took me a while to finish.
+It wasn't too difficult, but it required a lot of patience.
+I also made a silly mistake and assumed that a joker in part 2 was stronger than 2, not weaker.
+That confused me for a bit and wasted some time.

+### Puzzle 8
+For the first part, I used brute force and it worked pretty fast, but then I got stuck on part 2.
+I tried brute force again, but after 20 minutes of running, I realized it would take forever.
+Then I noticed that it always took the same number of steps to reach ..Z.
+So I used my brain and figured out that I could just multiply all the values to get a result that was divisible by all the results to ..Z.
+But that was wrong because it wanted the fastest way to reach ..Z on all paths.
+Then I remembered that I could simplify the result, but since I didn't know how to code that, I just googled a lcm function implementation lol.